Mindful Leadership - How mindful leadership succeeds

 How can you create more awareness of mindfulness in the company in general?

-In the end, isn't it always about wanting to live a happy and fulfilled life, about wanting to be part of a community, a successful organisation, that is attractive, that invites joy and fun, that promotes togetherness and gives space for development, for growth, for participation and responsibility?
+In the end, isn't it always about wanting to live a happy and fulfilled life, about wanting to be part of a community, a successful organization, that is attractive, that invites joy and fun, that promotes togetherness and gives space for development, for growth, for participation and responsibility?

 From my experience, it is important to see people as individuals, with all their potentials and strengths.
 To promote and develop these and thus give them the opportunity to be able to make a valuable contribution.